 - Sanji from One Piece is often seen nose bleeding.
 One other, rather peculiar example of this trope in the series is when Brook nosebleeds, because he is just a skeleton (with an afro) that has no blood in his entire body.

 - Shortly before chapter 600, the crew was separated for about 2 years in the story for off-screen training arcs.
 Sanji spent the entire time on his own personal hell island, being trained by ugly transvestite men who were trying to seduce and convert him.
 Upon his return, Sanji was so susceptible to women that viewing them gave him nosebleeds that would rocket him back.
 In one chapter, just turning in the direction of one of his female crewmates, with his eyes closed, caused him to rocket nearly off their pirate ship.
 He had to be given a blood transfusion, and was shown visibly desiccated from blood loss.

 - There has been a total deconstruction of this trope in chapter 609.
 As you would expect, Sanji got a massive nosebleed upon arriving on Fishman Island and seeing the mermaids, to the point where it has become likely that he would quickly die without a transfusion.
-This is currently the major point of stress in the story.
+Good thing the Straw Hats found human donors.

 - The funniest one is Episode 128 in the anime, when Sanji suggests they all peep into the ladies' bath at Alubarna.
 Nami responds to this with "Happiness Punch"—she gives them exactly what they want by flashing them.
 They all get massive nosebleeds: Sanji, Luffy, Usopp, Chopper, Igaram, King Cobra, even a camel.
 (All but Zoro, who probably got lost.)

 - Funny enough, in Episode 341, Usopp saw Nami totally naked, and didn't get a nosebleed.
 But he did bow and thank her, though.